fabioberger/chrome/README.md

 Write Chrome extensions in Golang!
 This library contains the necessary bindings to interact with the Chrome Javascript API in an easy and intuitive way.

-**Warning:** This library is not yet complete.
-If there are any bindings missing that you would like to contribute, feel free to submit a pull request!
+**Warning:** This library is still a work in progress.
+If an endpoint fails for some reason, please submit an issue and i'll have a look ASAP.
+Pull requests are also welcomed!

 # Installation